sheagcraig/dotfiles/README.md

 To actually configure the Mac:
 1. `cd <this project's folder>`
+1. Run `./power_extreme.sh bootstrap` to set up my cloud file sync client and decrypt secrets into place.
+1. Run `./power_extreme.sh brew` to run the homebrew state.
+This is really slow, so it's separated out to avoid running it multiple times.
+It's also "successful" in a way that Salt sees as an error, so other stuff can't use requisites correctly.
+Yet.
-1. Run `./power_extreme.sh`
+1. Run `./power_extreme.sh g` to run the highstate.

-1. And probably run it a few more times.
-It never seems to get everything the first time...
+If individual states fail, `./power_extreme.sh -s states/<state_name>` will re-run them with the local Salt config.

 Alas, one truism of dotfiles is that you spend at least as much time screwing around with them every time you build a new machine as you would spend just doing things by hand.
 The TODO file includes all of the known broken stuff and planned future management.

-Here's what happens:
-1. Installs brew if needed
-1. Installs Dropbox and opens it to sign in and begin syncing.
-1. Decrypts secrets from Dropbox into place.
-1. Symlinks dotfiles into place.
-	- Some dotfiles are copied where symlinks are not allowed.
-1. Installs all homebrew and cask apps on macOS.
-1. Git inits submodules
-	- For this repo, this primarily consists of vim plugins and Emmet.
-1. Installs the fonts used by Powerline/Airline
-1. Instructs iTerm2 to use the preferences included in this project.

 ## Using your own stuff
 This installs my dotfiles, brew packages, etc. If you would like to install your own, you'll need to override the configuration variables and/or pillars.

-Some files are pulled from my Dropbox folder since they can't be included on a public GitHub repo.
+Some files are pulled from my Google Drive folder since they can't be included on a public GitHub repo.
 Feel free to do the same for your own secrets.
 Just make sure you encrypt anything that you put up there!